Girv98/asca-rust/doc/doc-cli.md

-    asca    Convert a word file and rule file into an asca-web json file json    Convert a json file into separate word and rule files tag     Convert a tag within a config file into an asca-web json file
+    asca    Convert a word file and rule file into an asca-web json file json    Convert a json file into separate word and rule files tag     Convert a tag within a config file into an asca-web json file config  Convert an old config file into the new format

 usage: asca conv asca [-w | --words <path>] [-r | --rules <path>]